 The base of the statue, shaped like a Lotus Flower, includes a Contemplation Room where visitors can rest, listen to music, read, and get videos, CDs, books, teaching materials, sculptures and a variety of information on Oriental Thoughts, displayed in the Information Counter.
 The cupola is decorated with figures, symbols and texts related to Lao Tse, Confucius, Mencius and Buddha, painted on rice paper by the local artists Kwok Woon and Joana Ling.

 The lower level offers a Multipurpose Room and a small Library and Media Centre with Internet connection.
 Having capacity for 50 people, this room is used to host concerts and conferences, film screenings and other multi-cultural activities such as Art exhibitions, all in order to bring harmony and inner peace to every visitor.
+This space is also open for public by registration.

 This Public Art complex offers a collection of educational materials, especially for young people, focusing on different modes of "Thought " from both the Occident and the Orient, particularly that of the Buddha, Lao Tse and Confucius.
 So, the activities that can be developed at the Centre are ultimately aimed at revealing the potential of these Philosophies, some of which gave rise to religions that have one significant thing in common: the power to bring about World Peace.